-How to Get a Ohio Medical Marijuana Card
+How to Get an Ohio Medical Marijuana Card Online

 No matter where you live in Ohio, our licensed physicians can certify you for a legal Ohio marijuana card online.
 Our team offers marijuana evaluations online via telemedicine.
 Even if we don’t have a physical clinic nearby, you can still get evaluated by our doctors through a video call at no extra cost using the telehealth option.
 All you need to do is schedule above or if you prefer, call/text our support team at 1-877-242-0362 and set up an appointment with our doctor.
 The convenience of our Ohio medical marijuana doctors online services is unbeatable.

 Once certified, a patient can register to receive their official Ohio medical marijuana card.
 Patients can also apply for their home cultivation license at the time of registration.

 Get Your Ohio Medical Marijuana Card Online in 4 Easy Steps:

 Schedule Your Appointment!

 To get started, all you need to do is fill out the form above, or call our Ohio Green Health Docs team.
 Dial 1-877-242-0362 and our support team can set you up for an appointment.

 Our staff can even walk you through what you will need for the appointment.
 This way you are set and ready for your evaluation via telemedicine with a licensed Ohio doctor.